Plan in advance

 - First time visitors: We recommend registering for an info session and guided campus tour, available Monday-Friday in the morning and afternoon.

-- Senior applicants: Instead of a traditional interview, sign up for a Coffee Chat with a current student to ask questions you have about living and learning at Hopkins.
+- Rising seniors and senior applicants: Sign up for a Coffee Chat with a current student to ask questions you have about living and learning at Hopkins.

 - Interested in a specific academic area?
-Join us for a Spotlight Series event that’s focused on select topics.
+Join us for a Spotlight Series event that’s focused on pre-health, business & entrepreneurship, women in STEM, the humanities, and global impact.

 There's more to discover